ann0607/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a practice for course on Coursera.
+This is a practice for IBM's course about Data Science on Coursera.
+This notebook will be mainly used for the capstone project.